andamira/webera.sh/README.md

 template : route : about-you.html : /about/you.html
 ```

-See [`.weberarc`](https://github.com/andamira/webera/blob/master/.weberarc) for more options.
+See [`.weberarc`](https://github.com/andamira/webera/blob/master/.weberarc) for more config options.

 ## Here Be Dragons

 This project is not stable yet.
-Anything can change.
+Anything can change at any moment.